triiips/learn-crypto/lessons/introductory-course.md

 The blockchain is a collection of devices that are connected to each other through the internet.
 It is different from the internet because its main function is to keep track of quantifiable value in the form of cryptocurrencies like Ethereum or Bitcoin.
 Each device on the blockchain called a node.
 Nodes constantly communicate with each other, verifying that other nodes contain a truthful depiction of the balances of accounts on the blockchain.

 You will now create your first wallet using MetaMask.
-(Click here to install MetaMask)[https://metamask.io/download.html].
+[Click here to install MetaMask and follow the instructions in the app](https://metamask.io/download.html).
+Remember to keep your seed phrase somewhere safe!